AppointmentGuru/AppointmentGuru-Website/guru-does-it-for-you.md

 ## Website

 With AppointmentGuru you get a free one-page website hosted by AppointmentGuru.
 If you’ve opted to buy a domain above, we can make sure that your website is available at that address.
+[Send us an email](mailto:support@appointmentguru.co) with your request.

 *Price: Free.*